-- Each article in your annotated bibliography is worth 10 points for a total of 100 possible points.
-You will also be graded on spelling, grammar and sentence structure (10pts) = 110 total points. - Please list your citations in ASA.
-If you do not, I will take off up to 3 points per article.
-If you list them correctly the first time, it will make less work for you when submitting your final research paper. - Also, when you write the actual summary of each citation, practice using ASA in text.
-Make use of your ASA guide and ask questions if you have them. - You will use the annotated bibliography to construct your literature review in the final research proposal due at the end of the semester.
-This means that you will not cut/paste the annotated bibliography into the final paper.
-If you do, you will not earn points in the final paper proposal for your literature review section.
-You will write a cohesive literature review for the final paper.
-Let me know if you have any questions. - 4.
-Research Paper (200 points) Due Wednesday July 27 at midnight: You will choose one topic relevant to sexuality and complete a research project that addresses aspects of that topic that you find important.
-Remember that you want to narrow down your topic enough to provide an extensive analysis of the social issue.
-The initial topic will be chosen in week 5 via your annotated bibliography assignment. - Your research paper should be approximately 2500 words.
-This length requirement does not include your title page, abstract or your reference page. - When thinking about how to organize and write your research paper, you do the following: - O Provide an introduction that defines the social problem/issue for the reader.
+- 1. Sexuality Assignment (55 points): Choose one assignment (located at the back of your syllabus) for a total of 55 points towards your final grade.
+One of the goals of this class is to get you interested in critically analyzing sexuality in the world around you.
+At the end of this syllabus, there is a list of four assignments.
+You must choose one of them to complete.
+There is not a length requirement for each assignment BUT you want to complete each section of the assignment to the best of your ability.
+I will be looking at the content that you use to complete your chosen assignment.
+Please double-space, use one inch margins, and use 12 point Times New Roman font.
+When you use any citations, please use ASA both in text and in your reference page.
+Please see the grading rubric at the end of your syllabus.
+This assignment is due on Friday April 14 by midnight. - 2.
+Research Paper (200 points) Due Monday May 8 at midnight: You will choose one topic relevant to sexuality and complete a research project that addresses aspects of that topic that you find important.
+Remember that you want to narrow down your topic enough to provide an extensive analysis of the social issue. - Your research paper should be approximately 2500 words.
+This length requirement does not include your title page, abstract or your reference page. - When thinking about how to organize and write your research paper, you do the following: - Provide an introduction that defines the social problem/issue for the reader.
 If available, provide some statistics so that the reader can better understand the topic.
 Before you go into your review of the literature section, tell the reader what you will cover in your research paper.
 After you have written your review of the literature, provide a discussion section to talk about any observations that you found in the literature.
 Next, you can provide a concluding paragraph wrapping up your final thoughts.
 In this section, you can also suggest any future research areas on your topic.
 Finally, you will provide your reference page.
 Remember that you must use ASA referencing style.
-You can refer back to your annotated bibliography and copy those citations, in alphabetical order, into your final reference page.
-This why it is so important that you list your citations in ASA correctly when you complete your annotated bibliography assignment.
-This will mean less work for you in the end.
 You are also allowed to use headings as needed, which will positively contribute to the organization of your paper. - You must use no less than 7 10 scholarly references.
 Scholarly references are those found in social science journals or other scholarly journals. - Please use ASA (American Sociological Association) referencing format.
 The ASA reference guide is listed under required texts on the first page of your syllabus. - As I stated above, your references must be scholarly research articles or more specifically, peer reviewed articles.
-If you want to use a reference such as a website and you are unsure if it is acceptable, please feel free to discuss the reference with me.

-- In addition, I do not accept "recycled" papers or more specifically, papers that have been written for another class!
+If you want to use a reference such as a website and you are unsure if it is acceptable, please feel free to discuss the reference with me. - In addition, I do not accept "recycled" papers or more specifically, papers that have been written for another class!
 Also, please do not cut/paste any of your essays into your final paper.
 Either way, you will make a zero on this paper. - Please submit your double-spaced paper in Times New Roman using 12 point font. - When you submit your papers into the canvas system, SimCheck/Turnitin will generate an "originality report."
 This report provides a percentage of your work cited from different sources.
 You do not want your paper to go beyond 20%.
 Please let me know if you have any questions about percentages.

-5. Essay Questions (3 x 25 points each = 75 points):
+3. Essay Questions (3 x 25 points each = 75 points):